MethanePowered/MethaneKit/Apps/02-HelloCube/README.md

 ```

 `HelloCubeApp` constructor calls base constructor `GraphicsApp` with `Graphics::AppSettings` initialized
-using helper function `GetGraphicsAppSettings` which is called with predefined flags to enable color buffer
+using helper function `Tutorials::GetGraphicsTutorialAppSettings` which is called with predefined flags to enable color buffer
 without depth and enable animations. `m_proj_vertices` is initialized with vertices data taken from cube mesh generator.

 Initial camera orientation is set with `Camera::ResetOrientation` via `Camera::Orientation` struct with